Molitor, Wisconsin

 Molitor is a town in Taylor County, Wisconsin, United States.
-The population was 324 at the 2010 census.
+The population was 308 at the 2020 census.

 Geography

 This farm sits in the plain left by an ice-walled lake at the junction of M and E.

-According to the United States Census Bureau, the town has a total area of 36.0 square miles (93.1 km^{2}), of which, 35.3 square miles (91.4 km^{2}) of it is land and 0.7 square miles (1.7 km^{2}) of it (1.86%) is water.
+According to the United States Census Bureau, the town has a total area of 36.0 square miles (93.1 km^{2}), of which 35.3 square miles (91.4 km^{2}) is land and 0.7 square mile (1.7 km^{2}) (1.86%) is water.

 Most of Molitor is hilly, with small glacial lakes.
 It lies within the Perkinstown terminal moraine, which is described under Taylor County.
 Among the hills are some flat areas with rims which were the bottoms of ice-walled lakes after the last glacier receded.

 Three of Taylor County's twelve state natural areas lie in this town: Lost Lake Esker SNA, Twin Lakes Bog SNA, and Mondeaux Hardwoods SNA.